Holiday scams and fraud

 Prize notifications

-You may receive a letter or a call with the good news : "You've won millions and a car too!
-First, you just need to confirm your personal information and then cover a few fees before your winnings can be delivered."
+You may receive a letter or a call saying that you've won a trip, cash or a car, for example.
+You will be asked to confirm your personal information and then cover a few fees before your winnings can be delivered.
 Remember: If you didn't enter a contest or raffle, you can't win.
 You also can't enter another country's lottery without purchasing a ticket from within that country.
 In Canada, if there are fees associated to a prize, they are removed from the total winnings; you would never be required to pay fees in advance.

 Emergency

 Is a supposed loved one reaching out to you because they need money now and you're the only one they trust to keep it a secret?
-Resist the urge to act immediately and verify the person's identity by making the outgoing call you have listed for them in your contact list.
+Resist the urge to act immediately and make sure it's actually them first by calling them from your contact list.

 Gift cards

 Gift cards are a popular and convenient way to give a gift.
+When buying gift cards in-store, make sure they haven't been tampered with by comparing others in stock and checking for a secondary fraudulent barcode that could have been added to the back of the gift card.
 They should also be considered like cash; once they are exchanged, it is unlikely that you are getting your money back.
 Gift cards are not meant for payments and no legitimate business or organization will request these; especially with a time pressure.

 Identity theft and fraud